crew/dds2/log.md

   * ImageMagick will take a multi page PDF and convert it into 1 page per image.
 So we will not have any issues with needing to explode PDFs
   * Two folders inside BackendInternals inputPDF and SlidesDump convert.py takes the name of a file in inputPDF converts it to a jpg and dumps it into SlidesDump
+  * Right now the web server (apache) is just pointed at /home/goodwin/dds2/ should probably fix that